Spectrum FAQ

 Does my child have to have a full diagnosis for us to join Spectrum?

-No. Any child with additional needs is welcome, regardless of whether you have just started the journey for a diagnosis with your GP and education setting, or if a formal diagnosis is already in place.
-We cater for any child from pre-birth, where a diagnosis is made antenatally, up to 18 years old are welcome to attend.
+No. Any child with additional needs is welcome, regardless of whether you have just started the journey for a diagnosis with your GP and education setting, or if a formal diagnosis is already in place, as long as it can be evidenced.
+We cater for any child from pre-birth, where a diagnosis is made antenatally, up to 18 years old, who are welcome to attend.

 What geographical areas does Spectrum cover?